longjie/ros_cython_example/README.md

 ## What is this?

 This package is an example of ROS package with cython.
-Cython is an great framework to couple python and C very easily.
+Cython is great framework to couple python and C very easily.

 ROS nodes written in python are sometimes suffered from performance